vishaltiwari/XNetFlashTest/README.md

 ### Issues on running on multiple GPUs:

 Segmentation fault, all the processes try to fit on a single GPU.
+Using multiple GPUS need the code to be in MPI, not sure if xnetFlash is doing that, need to check!.

 ### Running Standalone xnet code:
 Code: https://wikihost.nscl.msu.edu/talent/doku.php?id=rxnnetcode